cbazil114/note-taker/README.md

 ## Usage

 The application is user-friendly with basic functionality.
 A user simply enters a note title and the note text itself before clicking the floppy disk icon in the top right to save the note.
-Using JSON, the note is saved to local storage, and will display each time the page is loaded.
+Using JSON, the note is saved to local storage, and will display each time the page is loaded. </br></br>
+You can view the notes on the left hand panel and, if you wish to create a new note, simply click the plus icon in the top right.

 ## Screenshot